pantsiferov/welcome_to_the_jungle/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+### IMPORTANT

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+it will be work only with yarn start because it run webpack dev server with proxy, for build it need to config in webserver(ngnix) or setup cross origin http request

+usually a file .env is not written to the repository, but in our case it is appropriate for ease of checking the task

+the UI does not provide the ability to reset the filter, and it has not been implemented, but in a real application it needs to be implemented